-Due to the materiality of the amounts involved and the fact the assumptions made to determine the accounting concept could impact the amount recognized in the combined financial statements, we consider this to be a key audit matter.
+Due to the materiality of the amounts involved and the fact the assumptions made to determine the accounting concept could impact the amount recognized in the individual and consolidated financial statements, we consider this to be a key audit matter.

-Our audit procedures in this area included,
+Our audit procedures in this area included, among others:

-among others:

-- With the assistance of our tax experts, inquiries submitted to the Group tax personnel and samplebased testing, we understood the methodology used to record government grants in the combined financial statements; - We recalculated the ICMS government grant and evaluated the adequacy of the revenue and cost balances, in addition to the records; and - We also evaluated whether the disclosures in the combined financial statements include the material information, especially that related to the premises and conditions of NBC TG 07 (R1) Government Subsidies.
+- With the assistance of our tax experts, inquiries submitted to Mateus Group tax personnel and sample-based testing, we understood the methodology used to record government grants in the financial statements; - We recalculated the ICMS government grant and evaluated the adequacy of the revenue and cost balances, in addition to the records; and - We also evaluated whether the disclosures in the individual and consolidated financial statements include the material information, especially that related to the premises and conditions of CPC technical pronouncement CPC 07 (R1) - Government Subsidies (IAS 20).